Confession time… I’m totally a notebook-a-holic, paper planner aficionado, and workbook addict.

-The Idea Sanctuary™ Ideabook is a paper planner that focuses on bringing your best ideas to market, by helping you plan and take action.
-It helps you brainstorm, refine, and market your business ideas successfully.
+The Course Idea Planner is a paper planner that focuses on bringing your best ideas to market, by helping you plan and take action.
+It helps you brainstorm, refine, and market your online course ideas successfully.

-It’s the exact process that I use to launch successful programs and ideas on a regular basis (having earned millions of dollars in my business with this process), including how to mind-map an idea, schedule a marketing campaign, and even write a sales page.
+It’s the exact process that I use to launch successful programs on a regular basis (having earned millions of dollars in my business with this process), including how to mind-map an idea, schedule a marketing campaign, and even write a sales page for your course.

-It’s 200 pages of idea-refining exercises, prompts, and step-by-step guidance to capture your best ideas and make them happen.
+It’s 190 pages of course-refining exercises, copywriting prompts, and step-by-step guidance to capture your best online course ideas and make them happen.

 4. Strategic Coach’s Weekly Planner